MichalStasiak/homepage/README.md

 https://michalstasiak.github.io/homepage/

 ## Here you will find information such as:
-1. Some informations abaut me
+1. Some informations about me
-2. My favorite actors
+2. My favourite actors
-3. My favorite films
+3. My favourite films

 ## Technologies:
 - HTML